andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

 [TOC]

+<div style="page-break-after: always;"></div>

 # Statistical Learning

 ### Support Vector Machines

 ***Describe the supervised learning technique denominated Support Vector Machines for classiﬁcation problems.
 Which algorithm can we use to train an SVM?
 Provide an upper bound to the generalization error of an SVM.***

-Our goal is to build a binary classifier by finding an hyperplane which is able to separate the data with the biggest *margin* possible.
+The Support Vector Machines techniques aims to build a binary classifier by finding an hyperplane which is able to separate the data with the biggest *margin* possible.

 <img src="images/svm1.png" style="zoom:40%"/>